 Entrepreneur Magazine defines branding as “your promise to your customer.”
-Everyone has heard of branding.
-Whether it’s “brand name,” “personal brand,” or the field of branding and brand marketing, these buzzwords are constantly a hot topic in the business world and beyond.
+Everyone has heard of branding; whether it’s “brand name,” “personal brand,” or the field of branding and brand marketing, these buzzwords are a permanent hot topic in the business world and beyond.
 Your brand defines what you and your company do.
 But it isn’t only that.
 It is how you are known.
 It is what people come to expect from you.
-It draws customers to you that share the same ideals.
-It sets you apart from your competition.
+Your brand image draws customers to you that share the same ideals and sets you apart from your competition.

 Your Mission Statement

-The biggest mistake people make is confusing this with what you do, it’s much more focused on WHY you do it.
-It touches on a more emotional and personal level of what drives your business outside of money or traditional success.
+The biggest mistake people make is confusing your mission statement with what you do; in fact, it’s much more focused on WHY you do it.
+It touches on a more emotional and personal level of what drives your business, aside from money or traditional success.
 In industries with very similar companies or products, a mission statement can make all the difference when attracting customers or generating PR.
-To kickstart building your mission statement, remember why you started your business in the first place, and what motivated you before you started making money.
+To kick-start building your mission statement, remember why you started your business in the first place, and what motivated you before you started making profit.

-”, one of your value propositions would be “help develop a custom brand identity.”
+Value propositions convey what value your company can offer to your customer; they aren't just tasks you can complete.
+Here’s an example: if your product is “logo design services”, one of your value propositions would be “help develop a custom brand identity.”
 Value propositions are where you sell yourself to your potential customers or clients.
-You show off how you are different than your competitors and how your services can directly affect and improve their lives and business.
+You show off what sets you apart from competitors and how your services can directly affect and improve their lives and businesses.

 You’re more than just a pretty logo.
-Your brand voice cannot just be the combination of voices of everyone running your accounts, that is confusing, inconsistent, and downright lazy.
+Your brand voice cannot just be the combination of voices running your accounts - that is confusing, inconsistent, and downright lazy.
 Developing a brand voice is a crucial element of branding yourself.
 Are you casual or scholarly?
 Are you funny or serious?
 Long or short winded?
 Sarcastic or straightforward?
 What topics do you touch on?
 What is completely off limits?
 Check out brands similar to yours and brands you admire (and even those you really dislike) to learn a bit about their brand voice and see what you can take from that.
 Take a look at their brand voice on their websites, social media accounts, any media/video they’ve created.
-Answering plenty of questions like the ones above and building a “style guide” is a great way to start hounding down your brand voice and making sure your employees stay consistent of your goals with your voice and tone.
+Answering plenty of questions like the ones above and building a “style guide” is a great way to start developing your brand voice and making sure your employees stay consistent of your goals.